 Stop bike thefts

 Bike theft is a serious problem in Brussels.
-It is one of the main reasons that causes people to stop cycling.
+It is one of the main reasons for people to stop cycling.

 The Brussels depot for recovered bikes

-After keeping them for 3 months (legal obligation), the bikes will then be renovated to make quality used bikes or completely dismantled for parts.
+After keeping them for 3 months (legal obligation), the bikes will then, with the authorisation of Brussels Mobility, be renovated to make quality used bikes (destined to go to schools or associations) or completely dismantled for parts.

 The central bike depot is located at Chaussée de Louvain 661, in Schaerbeek.
 It is only accessible by appointment.